angel-zh/exotic-cookies-API/README.md

 # sweet-snacks-API
-A single resource API of deliciously sweet snacks!
+A single resource API of deliciously exotic cookies!